Mellor v Spateman

 Mellor v Spateman (1669) 1 Wm.
 Saund.
 339, is an English common law trespass (Note: Rather than a prima facie case of trespass to land, it is more a case by a commoner for disturbance.) case heard in the Court of King's Bench where it was held that a corporation may prescribe to have a common of pasture.
 In relation to cattle levant and couchant within the town, a corporation may prescribe for common in gross, but not for common in gross without number.
+A corporation, being a body politic, has no "kindred" and therefore cannot suffer a bare injury, (Note: In 17th-century legal terms, a "bare injury" refers to an infringement of a legal right where no actual or tangible financial loss has yet occurred.) nor maintain certain actions without proving actual damage to its interests.
+The concept highlights the 17th-century distinction over legal standing between a corporation and a natural person.

 Background

 The case concerned a claim of trespass by Henry Mellor against John Spateman on a common field of some 20 acres in Derby, called Littlefield.
 It was claimed that the defendant forcibly entered the close (Note: "Close", old English term for an estate.) and allowed horses, bulls, swine and sheep to consume and tread down the grass.

 The defendant pleaded not guilty to trespass with his cattle, but to the count of trespass with his two geldings and two mares, Mellor declared to the court that he was a burgess of the ancient borough of Derby at the time of the alleged trespass and for some time before, and due to an earlier change of name of the corporation to the name of mayor and burgesses, the defendant laid a prescription for common in the corporation.
 In particular, the defendant relied on said corporation being permitted to have other names, such as "bailiffs" and "burgesses", which extended the right to graze commonable cattle in the pasture at Littlefield.
 A change of name, or alteration, did not mean that a corporation would necessarily lose its franchises.

 The question was raised as to whether cattle which did not belong to the corporation could feed on the common and consume the fruit of the land - in this case, the grass.
 It had long been established that the right to have an unlimited number of livestock grazing in a pasture would usurp the land, so a cap on the number of animals which could be supported throughout the winter was imposed.